CHAbhiram/PRODIGY_CS_04/README.md

 Ensure you have the pynput library installed.
 You can install it using pip if it's not already installed:
 $pip install pynput

-1)Open your terminal or command line.
+Step 1: Open your terminal or command line.

-2)Navigate to the directory where your script is saved.
+Step 2: Navigate to the directory where your script is saved.

-3)Run the script:
+Step 3: Run the script:
     python keylogger.py

-4)Press some keys to see the logging in action.
+Step 4: Press some keys to see the logging in action.

-5)Stop the script with Ctrl + C in the terminal.
+Step 5: Stop the script with Ctrl + C in the terminal.

-6)Open keyfile.txt to see the logged keys.
+Step 6: Open keyfile.txt to see the logged keys.